douglasgscofield/PacBio-utilities/README.md

 ### `pacbio-util indel-apply`

-Apply targets to correct PacBio assembly.
-The assembly is written to standard output.
+Apply indel targets to correct an assembly.
+The corrected assembly is written to standard output.
+The order of sequences in the assembly and targets must be the same.

 ~~~~
 pacbio-util indel-apply [ -f FASTA ] [ -t TARGETS ]

-Correct indels within FASTA by applying TARGETS.
-The order of sequences in FASTA
-and targets in TARGETS must be the same.
+OPTIONS

     -f | --fasta FILE        PacBio assembly in Fasta format, to be corrected.
                              Must be the same assembly used for